2121-01-02

 Bug tracking and software assessment products can be used to test the trustworthiness of your app or website.
 By allowing one of these products to analyze your content before you go live, you will have a chance to iron out any kinks and glitches before releasing your platform to the general public.
 Predictably, anything wrong with your website or app in particular will be highlighted in a review sooner or later.

 It’s better to deal with them in private to ensure you are considered high-quality from the start.
 Don’t launch with a sub-par product.
-You want the first impression of your website or app to be the best possible, so listening and responding to the feedback from bug trackers and software assessment products is highly advised.
+You want the first impression of your website or app to be the best possible, so listening and responding to feedback from bug trackers and software assessment products is highly advised.

 Are there elements of trust in the design?